8 Best Alternatives to Sling TV to Live Stream TV

-The fact that even the bundle costs less than Sling TV, makes Disney+ and the Disney Plus bundle one of the best Sling TV competitors on the market.
+The fact that even the bundle costs less than the pioneering platform, makes Disney+ and the Disney Plus bundle one of the best Sling TV competitors on the market.

-Try Disney+ today risk-free with a free trial and just try not to binge watch every episode of The Mandalorian.
+Try Disney+ today and just try not to binge watch every episode of The Mandalorian.

-Speaking of Disney Plus, Netflix is another Sling TV competitor worth mentioning.
+Netflix is the final Sling TV competitor worth mentioning.
 Here are some basics about the streaming service if you’re one of the few people who haven’t yet tried it.

 - Netflix offers three plans ($8.99, $12.99, and $15.99 per month)